bskp/Stock/README.md

 Stock
 =====

-A Flask-based, REST-y webshop for Google App Engine.
+A Flask-based webshop with pjax for Google App Engine.
 Built with: